Establishment

 - ethical and lawful conduct:

-- assess whether management has taken steps to embed a culture that promotes the proper use and management of public resources and ethical and lawful conduct
+- assess if management has taken steps to embed a culture that promotes the proper use and management of public resources and ethical and lawful conduct

 - business continuity: